Minnesota Court Records

 What Constitutes Insufficient Grounds for Divorce in Minnesota?

 Since Minnesota operates only a no-fault system, there are no grounds/reasons for marriage dissolution.
-However, to get divorced in the state, the following criteria must be met:
+However, to get divorced in the state, all or some of the following criteria may need to be met:

 - One of the couples has to reside in Minnesota for at least 180 days

-- At least one of the couple must serve in the country’s armed forces and have kept the Minnesota residency
+- At least one of the couple served in the country’s armed forces and have kept the Minnesota residency

 Why do I need a Divorce Lawyer?